okfn/opendatahandbook-old/source/following-up/making-things.rst

 would be positive for the country’s economy and social development.
 The contest ran from October 7th to November 13th 2009.
 The Taskforce released some datasets under an open licence and in a range of reusable formats.
-The 82 applications that entered into the contest are further evidence of the new and innovative applications which can result from releasing government data on open terms.
+The 82 applications that were entered into the contest are further evidence of the new and innovative applications which can result from releasing government data on open terms.

 Conferences, Barcamps, Hackdays
 ===============================

-One of the more effective ways for Civil Society Organisations (CSO) to demonstrate to governments the value of opening up their datasets is to show the multiple ways in which the information can be managed to achieve the social and economic advantages.
+One of the more effective ways for Civil Society Organisations (CSOs) to demonstrate to governments the value of opening up their datasets is to show the multiple ways in which the information can be managed to achieve social and economic benefit.
 CSOs that promote reuse have been instrumental in countries where there have been advances in policy and law to ensure that datasets are both technically and legally open.